 Category of fraud Description Fake direct debit Direct debit issued by a creditor without a licit direct debit authorisation from the debtor.
-Example n°1: the fraudster issues massively direct debits to RIB/IBAN which list he obtained illegally and without any authorisation or underlying economic reality.
+Example No 1: the fraudster massively issues direct debits to RIB/IBAN the list of which he obtained illegally and without any authorisation or underlying economic reality.

-Example n°2: the creditor issues unauthorised direct debits after having obtained the details of the debtor's bank thanks to a loss leader serving as a "hook" (only an authorised direct debit).
-Misappropriation -Modification by the fraudster of the account number to be credited associated to direct debit files. -The creditor issues deliberately a direct debit whose amount is largely higher than the amount owed (for example: the creditor obtains the signature of the direct debit mandate for a given service serving as a "hook" and uses this mandate to obviously extort funds to the debtor). - Issuer usurping a creditor ID (NNE/ICS) which is not his.
-Replay The creditor issues deliberately direct debits already issued (that have already been paid or that have been subjected to rejections for debtor opposition for example).
+Example No 2: the creditor issues unauthorised direct debits after having obtained the details of the debtor's bank information thanks to a loss leader serving as a "hook" (only an authorised direct debit).
+Misappropriation -Modification by the fraudster of the account number to be credited associated to direct debit files. -The creditor deliberately issues a direct debit order the amount of which is largely higher than the amount due (for example: the creditor obtains the signature of the direct debit mandate for a given service serving as a "hook" and uses this mandate to obviously extort funds from the debtor). - Issuer usurping a creditor ID (NNE/ICS) which is not his.
+Replay The creditor deliberately issues direct debits orders that have already been issued (that have already been paid or that have been subjected to rejections due to debtor opposition for example).

 b.
-Global fraud risk rating on direct debit
+Global fraud risk rating for direct debit

-The rating matrix used by the institution to assess the fraud risk has to be provided in the part IV of this annex.
+The rating matrix used by the institution to assess the fraud risk has to be provided in part IV of this annex.

-Gross risk

-(Inherent risk before
+Gross risk (Inherent risk before

 coverage measures)

 Residual risk

 (Risk remaining after

 coverage measures)